Imsurajr/Outlay/README.md

 ## Introduction

 Welcome to *Outlay*!
 This is a responsive Flutter frontend project designed to work seamlessly across mobile, tablet, and desktop devices.
-It provides a user-friendly interface.
+It provides a user-friendly experience and interface.

 ## Features